ngpham/conature/README.md

   }
 }
 ```
-The server actor is also a single behavior, which override the `postInit()` to create its workers.
+The server actor is also a single behavior, which overrides the `postInit()` to create its workers.
 ```scala
 class FiboLoadBalancer(val conLev: Int = 4) extends Behavior[FiboMessage, FiboMessage] {
   var workers: Seq[Actor[FiboMessage, FiboMessage]] = Seq.empty